squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

   [^1]: Prior to [version 5.0][10], search was carried out in the main thread which locked up the browser, rendering it unusable.
 This problem was first reported in #904 and, after some back and forth, fixed and released in version 5.0.

 1. __Linking sections with pages__: The search index is parsed and each section is linked to its parent page.
 The parent page itself is _not indexed_, as it would lead to duplicate results, so only the sections remain.
-Linking is necessary, as search results need to be grouped by page.
+Linking is necessary, as search results are grouped by page.

 2. __Tokenization__: The `title` and `text` values of each section are split into tokens by using the [separator][11] as configured in `mkdocs.yml`.
 Tokenization itself is carried out by [lunr's default tokenizer][12], which doesn't allow for lookahead or separators spanning multiple characters.